England in the High Middle Ages: Crusades

-Geography
+Landscape

 England had a diverse geography in the medieval period, from the Fenlands of East Anglia or the heavily wooded Weald, through to the upland moors of Yorkshire.
-Despite this, medieval England broadly formed two zones, roughly divided by the rivers Exe and Tes: the south and east of England had lighter, richer soils, able to support both arable and pastoral agriculture, while the poorer soils and colder climate [sic] of the north and west produced a predominantly pastoral economy.
-Slightly more land was covered by trees than in the twentieth century, and bears, beavers and wolves lived wild in England, bears being hunted to extinction by the eleventh century and beavers by the twelfth.
+Despite this, medieval England broadly formed two zones, roughly divided by the rivers Exe and Tees: the south and east of England had lighter, richer soils, able to support both arable and pastoral agriculture, while the poorer soils and colder climate [sic] of the north and west produced a predominantly pastoral economy.
+Slightly more land was covered by trees than in the 20th century, and bears, beavers and wolves lived wild in England, bears being hunted to extinction by the 11th century and beavers by the 12th.

-Of the 10,000 miles of roads that had been built by the Romans, many remained in use and four were of particular strategic importance—the Icknield Way, the Fosse Way, Ermine Street and Watling Street—which criss-crossed the entire country.
-The road system was adequate for the needs of the period, although it was significantly cheaper to transport goods by water.
+Of the 10,000 miles of roads that had been built by the Romans, many remained in use and four were of particular strategic importance—the Icknield Way, the Fosse Way, Ermine Street and Watling Street—which criss-crossed the entire country.The road system was adequate for the needs of the period, although it was significantly cheaper to transport goods by water.
 The major river networks formed key transport routes, while many English towns formed navigable inland ports.

-For much of the Middle Ages, England's climate differed from that in the twenty-first century.
-Between the ninth and thirteenth centuries England went through the Medieval Warm Period, a prolonged period of warmer temperatures; in the early thirteenth century, for example, summers were around 1 °C warmer than today and the climate was slightly drier.
-These warmer temperatures allowed poorer land to be brought into cultivation and for grapevines to be cultivated relatively far north.
+Weather and climate

+The weather and climate in England was characterised by a relatively mild and stable period known as the Medieval Warm Period (c.
+950-1250).
+This period was characterised by higher average temperatures than in the centuries before and after.
+The warm period led to a longer growing season, better agricultural yields and population growth.
+In southern England, the average annual temperature was probably around 1-2 °C higher than today.
+Summers in particular were warmer and winters milder.
+This was favoured by more stable weather conditions, which meant fewer extreme cold spells.
+Rainfall was moderate to sufficient, which favoured agriculture.
+In the late 13th century, a gradual drop in temperature began, which signalled the coming Little Ice Age and led to harsher climatic conditions.